tim-sinch-rcs/rcs-sdk-java/README.md

-#  Sinch RCS SDK for Java
+#  Sinch RCS demo for Java

-Use this SDK to communicate with the RCS API.
+Use this demo to communicate with the RCS API.
 It contains some examples to help you get started.

-The SDK is generated using the RCS API specification at https://api.clxcommunications.com/rcs_api_swagger.yml.
+The code generated using the RCS API specification at https://us.rcs.api.sinch.com/sinch_rcs_api_v1.yml.
 The specification is downloaded when the project is built, and then the client classes are generated from it.

 These client classes are then used to call the Sinch RCS API.